 Italy (Outside Rome)

 Persia and Central Asia

-From the early apostolic churches came three division of Christianity, all claiming roots from the apostles
+From the early apostolic churches came three divisions of Christianity, all claiming roots in the apostles

 Beginnings of Roman Catholicism

 Christianity’s presence in Rome by 40 A.D. was evident.
 Like most Christians in the ancient world, the Roman Christians were small Jewish and gentile groups that began in house churches.
-(Read Papacy of Rome)
+[Roots of Papacy of Rome]

 Paul and Peter in Rome

-Early churches (Orthodox and Roman Churches) generally referred to as “Catholics.”
-Ignatius, Bishop of Antioch (108-149 A.D.) first used “katholikos” to describe the “universal church.”
+Early churches (Orthodox and Roman Churches) were generally referred to as “Catholics.”
+Ignatius, Bishop of Antioch (108-149 A.D.), first used “katholikos” to describe the “universal church.”
 Hence, to say, “Catholic” includes the different branches of Christianity.
 One of them is Roman Catholicism.

 Only the Roman Catholics (RC) affirm Apostle Peter as the first Bishop of Rome (Petrine theory).
 RC also misinterprets Matthew 15:18 to elevate Peter as vicar of Christ, making the Pope vicar of Christ as well—with no solid Biblical basis.

 The Petrine Theory: A Roman Catholic doctrine on papal primacy, resting on Christ’s bestowing the “keys of the Kingdom” on Peter.
 They misinterpreted Matthew 15:18 to support their political supremacy.
 [Read commentary]